Masterbuilt Electric Smoker Mailbox Mod

 The other 90 degree elbow just fits in the hole for the wood chip loader.
 Simply connect the elbows with a length of aluminum dryer duct and you're done.
 Now let's test it...

 I started up the smoker and checked the draft after a couple minutes.
 No problems there!
-I never see any smoke coming out of the front of the mailbox, so the draft seems to be good.
+I only see smoke coming out of the front of the mailbox when it's very windy, so the draft seems to be good.

 Time for an actual test.